Structure of the Parish Council

 Steve has lived in Eydon with his wife, Lindsey and family since 2001.

 His kids have grown up and left home and he retired in 2021.
-During his career he worked in Logistics, Construction Materials & Processes, Mergers & Acquisitions and for the Foreign Office manging the Queen’s Messengers.
+During his career he worked in Logistics, Construction Materials & Processes, Mergers & Acquisitions and for the Foreign Office managing the Queen’s Messengers.

 Email: clerk@EydonParish.Gov.Uk